superbigco/craft-vipps/README.md

 See the [Commerce docs on Add to Cart](https://docs.craftcms.com/commerce/v2/adding-to-and-updating-the-cart.html) for more information.

 See [Brand Guidelines](https://paper.dropbox.com/doc/Vipps-Payment-guidelines--AYLr~Jd2mNsXGXJV1IGf7FBLAg-tBvSIbJpzDrqBziYeQMCH) for more advice on how to use the payment buttons.

+## Known issues

+If there is a discrepancy between paid amount in Vipps and Commerce, it will now use the order total if the discrepancy is less than 0.10

 ## Get Support